If you have deconstructed a pattern you’d like to have considered for TanglePatterns, here’s everything you need to know …

 FIRST – Make sure you have looked through the most recent edition of my TanglePatterns TANGLE GUIDE to see if the pattern has been published here already.
 I often receive submissions of tangles that are duplicates or near duplicates of ones already on the site.

-Note: the only “official” tangles are the ones introduced by Zentangle® founders Rick Roberts, Maria Thomas, and Maria’s children, Molly Hollibaugh, Martha Huggins and Noah Thomas.
+Note: “official” tangles are the ones introduced by Zentangle® founders Rick Roberts, Maria Thomas, and Maria’s children, Molly Hollibaugh, Martha Huggins and Noah Thomas.
 You can find the list of Zentangle-original tangles on the ZENTANGLES > LINDA’S LIST OF OFFICIAL TANGLES page on the menu bar at the top of every page.

 Is it really a tangle? (aka Maria’s Rules)